Efficient Node Selection in Private Personalized Decentralized Learning: Introduction

 The idea of each node identifying useful peers in the network to train a personalized model was proposed in~\cite{zantedeschi2020collaboration}.
 Therein, nodes jointly learn a collaboration graph, via an alternating optimization method, that dictates whom to communicate to.
 A score-based method, decentralized adaptive clustering (DAC), was presented in~\cite{zec2022decentralized} where each node scores its neighboring peers based on the the empirical loss, obtained by evaluating the received model parameters on the local dataset.
 While DAC manages to find beneficial nodes and identifies heterogeneous clusters in the network, model parameters from the nodes' training updates are still communicated over the network in plain text and the peers receiving the updates must hence be trusted.
+As such, DAC is vulnerable to inference attacks.
 This raises the question of how to ensure the privacy of the model parameters in decentralized machine learning systems.
-In many privacy-critical applications, differential privacy~\cite{dwork2006calibrating} is used in conjunction with federated learning to protect the data of nodes.
+In many privacy-critical applications, differential privacy~\cite{dwork2006calibrating} is used in conjunction with FL to protect the data of nodes.
 Although this adds a layer of privacy, it comes at the expense of a deterioration in model performance.